-A student majoring in elementary education, elementary/exceptional student education, or secondary education/English must complete at least 45 credit hours of academic work at Flagler College-Tallahassee that carry letter grades of A, B, C, or D and have completed all testing requirements.
+A student majoring in elementary education or elementary/exceptional student education must complete at least 45 credit hours of academic work at Flagler College-Tallahassee (with no letter grades below a C- in major course requirements) and have completed all testing requirements.
 Pass/fail options are not applicable.